LawlessXD/golf-club/README.md

 This error occured as the button element appeared inside the anchor element.
 This was corrected by removing the button element and adding the attributes to the anchor element.

+Autoprefixer was used to ensure that vendor prefixes had been added to the CSS.s

 ## Deployment
 The project was developed locally using Visual Studio Code.
 Git was downloaded from https://git-scm.com/ and installed locally for version control.
 In parallel, a repository also called golf-club was created on GitHub.